isomerpages/moe-sls-sandbox/_about/Overview of Student Learning Space.md

 <h2>SLS Key Messages</h2>
 <hr>
 <h4>1.
 Learn Deeper</h4>
-<p>A <b>one-stop hub</b> providing students with <b>MOE-aligned resources</b> in formal curriculum and the development of 21CC skills, as well as avenues for collaborative and self-directed learning.
+<p>A one-stop hub providing students with MOE-aligned resources in formal curriculum and the development of 21CC skills, as well as avenues for collaborative and self-directed learning.
 </p>
 <h4>2.
 Teach Better</h4>
-<p>Support for teachers with a <b>wide range of tools</b> to enhance Teaching and Learning aligned to MOE e-pedagogy principles and practices.</p>
+<p>Support for teachers with a wide range of tools to enhance Teaching and Learning aligned to MOE e-pedagogy principles and practices.</p>
 <h4>3.
 Built Leaner</h4>
-<p><b>Open and modular architecture</b> supporting external apps and content which are constantly improved through stakeholder feedback and <b>agile development processes</b>.
+<p>Open and modular architecture supporting external apps and content which are constantly improved through stakeholder feedback and agile development processes.
 </p>